gtp/django-forkit/README.md

 Overview
 ========

+_Cloned because I wanted more flexibility in managing the exclude and fields parameters for deep copies_

 Django-Forkit is composed of a set of utility functions for _forking_, _resetting_, and _diffing_ model objects.
 Below are a list of the current utility functions: